Areas of expertise

 Our areas of expertise:

-- IT Law and Regulation (Was folgt aus NIS 2?
+- Providing insights into IT law and regulation (Cybersecurity in the Era of NIS 2 and Disruptive Technologies - Challenges and Opportunities, Was folgt aus NIS 2?
 Neue Pflichten für die IT-Sicherheit von KRITIS-Betreibern und dem Mittelstand, Ein Modell für ein Allgemeines IT-Sicherheitsrecht)

-- Conferences (C3 Cybercrime Conference, Digital Society Conference)
+- Conferences (Shaping Cybersecurity Conference, C3 Cybercrime Conference, Digital Society Conference)

-- Workshops (Cyber Resilience and Norms Workshop, Expert Workshop: Inside China's Cyber System)
+- Workshops (Workshop on Artificial Intelligence and Human Rights, Cyber Resilience and Norms Workshop, Expert Workshop: Inside China's Cyber System, Expert Roundtabe: The EU-China Relationship in the Age of Digital Geopolitics)

 - Training Programs